-Then you can focus on the productive time that makes you more money.
+Then you can focus on the production time that makes you more money.
 This is an excellent path to profitable time management.

-Once you aware where your time goes, you will be in a position to create a schedule for your day.
-If you have the work ethic of an ox, then you will burnout and stop running your business.
+Once you are aware of where your time goes, you will be in a position to create a schedule for your day.
+If you have the work ethic of an ox, then you will burn out and stop running your business.
 This hurts your profitability in a big way.
 Reward yourself with timely breaks to recharge and rejuvenate your mind and body.

 Downtime gives you the much-needed space for yourself, so you can think.
 You can’t keep hustling from daybreak to midnight.
 Make your downtime count.
 This will help you stay sharp in your sales negotiations (and increase profitability!)